Diceycle/Arknights-Material-Planner/README.md

 * **Q**: The tool keeps saying I need to navigate to the main menu or the depot even though I'm there already, what do I do?
   * **A**: Disable any hotkey overlays you might have in your player, make sure not to overlap your mouse with the player.
     If that does not work try increasing the `colorLeniency` config parameter.
+* **Q**: The tool added a digit to a number, did not recognize a number or is missing a digit.
+Can you fix that?
+  * **A**: Text Recognition(OCR) is not a perfect technology.
+Mistakes can and will happen, so I doubt the depot scanning feature will ever be 100% accurate.
+Please do not submit bug reports for every single misread.

 ## Configuration Reference